abpio/abp-commercial-docs/en/abp-suite/create-solution.md

   - If you choose `Angular` or `Blazor WebAssembly`, two checkbox options will appear at the bottom:

-      - `Separate Identity Server`: Separates the Identity Server application from the API host application.
+      - `Separate Auth Server`: Separates the Auth Server application from the API host application.
 If not checked, the server-side will have a single endpoint.

       - `Progressive web application`: Optional Progressive Web Application checkbox.